-This Boston Market Meatloaf (Copycat Recipe) tastes just like they make at Boston Market – It’s kicked up with a barbeque ketchup sauce that tastes so amazing!
+This Boston Market Meatloaf (Copycat Recipe) tastes just like they make at Boston Market – It’s kicked up with a BBQ sauce and ketchup glaze that tastes so amazing!

 Making dishes like this always makes me feel a little bit like I’m on an episode of Leave it to Beaver.
 But hey, classics are classics for a reason… They’re yummy!
 What are some of your favorite old-school comfort food recipes?

 This version is a copycat of Boston Market’s famed meatloaf.